 - May 8th is the end of WW2 in Europe (VE day).

 - In May, we have a Christian holiday, l’Ascension (this year the 13th), when the Christians celebrate the day Jesus Christ reborn ascended to the Heavens.

-- Then, we have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – this year it’s on the 31st.
+- Then, we have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – this year it’s on the 23rd and the 24th.

 It commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ.